oseducation/content-ge/intro-to-programming-js-en/nodes/0/script.md

 On the Left hand side you can see the next topics those are ones you can learn - the blue nodes in the map.
 Here are topics in progress - purple nodes

+Welcome to Vitsi AI!
+We represent any knowledge as an interconnected map of small topics, where learners, such as yourself, can visualize their knowledge, their progress and plan their learning paths.

+In the center of the screen you can see the map of topics, they are linked by prerequisites and if you know prerequisite topics you can learn new things.

+For example,
+Nodes in blue are the ones you